Isonicotinic acid

 Isonicotinic acid or pyridine-4-carboxylic acid is an organic compound with the formula C5H4N(CO2H).
 It is a derivative of pyridine with a carboxylic acid substituent at the 4-position.
 It is an isomer of picolinic acid and nicotinic acid, which have the carboxyl group at the 2- and 3-position respectively compared to the 4-position for isonicotinic acid.

+Production

+On a commercial scale, isonicotinic acid, like other pyridine carboxylic acid is produced by ammoxidation of 4-picoline (4-methylpyridine) followed by hydrolysis of the resulting nitrile:

+It is also produced by oxidation of 4-picoline with nitric acid.

 Derivatives

 Isonicotinic acids is a term loosely used for derivatives of isonicotinic acid.
 Hydrazide derivatives include isoniazid, iproniazid, and nialamide.
 Amide and ester derivatives include ethionamide and dexamethasone isonicotinate.

+Its conjugate base forms coordination polymers and MOFs by binding metal ions through both the N and carboxylate.